3DRM/3DRM-browser-bootstrap-react/README.md

-# Alexandria Browser React
+# 3DRM Browser React
-A rebuild of the Alexandria Browser from the ground up using React & Bootstrap 4.
+Based off the rebuild of the Alexandria Browser from the ground up using React & Bootstrap 4.

 ## Usage
 To test this application, you will need to preform the following commands.